 The Brian May Funko POP!
 Vinyl continues the POP!
 Rocks collection and is the 93rd of the series.

-The Roger Taylor figure exhibits him holding his drum sticks with his long blonde hair dressed in a partially opened silver tank-top style shirt, black trousers, black shoes with a pair of red-white-blue armbands.
+The Roger Taylor figure exhibits him holding his drumsticks with his long blonde hair dressed in a partially opened silver tank-top styled shirt, black trousers, black shoes with a pair of red-white-blue armbands.

 The Roger Taylor Funko POP!
 Vinyl continues the POP!
 Rocks collection and is the 94th of the series.